 [Ruud points to the camera]

 Brown marmorated stink bugs thrive in cool climates, making them a threat up and down the country.

 MPI has developed new import regulations to provide extra protection against this bug.

-- Vehicles and machinery from the USA must now be heat-treated or fumigated with methyl bromide before coming to New Zealand
+- Vehicles and machinery from the USA and Italy must now be heat-treated or fumigated with methyl bromide before coming to New Zealand

 - New import standards are being developed for all vehicles, machinery and tyres from all countries